Danil-Grigorev/failure-informer/application-scaler/README.md

 kubebuilder create api --group deploy --version v1 --kind AppScaler
 ```

 This will generate our initial project structure, similar to one hosted in this repo.
+Notice initial template for our CR in the `./config/samples` directory.
+You may edit it at any moment to match the CR specification in the [appscaler_types](./api/v1beta1/appscaler_types.go), and then deploy it in your cluster.

 # CR - `example.com/v1.AppScaler`